 6.7.
 Unsportsmanlike behaviour results in disqualification.
 An indicative list of typical unsportsmanlike behaviour are as follows:

 - deviating from the track, shortening the distance, marking the track, moving or dismantling of obstacles;

 - wilful obstruction of others: slower runners have to allow faster racers to pass them.
 If they do not, it will be considered dishonest (e.g.: trying to perform penalty task in the way of other runners on purpose);

 - wilful disruption, pushing of other dogs is also considered unsportsmanlike behaviour;

 - ignoring the rules of health and safety – if someone notices an accident or injury on the track, they must immediately notify the nearest assistant.
 In certain cases it may be wise to stay with the injured party, perhaps even against their protests.
 Failing to provide help to those in need of it is regarded dishonest behaviour and may even result in legal action.
 Whether it is a person or a dog in need of aid, we make no difference.
 The racer providing help will lose time, and appropriate compensation is difficult.
-The Race Committee may decide to award a Fair Play prize to reward truly selfless and sportsmanlike behaviour and to compensate for the time lost.
+The Race Director may decide to award a Fair Play prize to reward truly selfless and sportsmanlike behaviour and to compensate for the time lost.

 - not following the instructions of the Referees

 - racing while drunk or under the influence of drugs, or any attempts to do so result in immediate disqualification without possibility of redress.

 7.1.
 The Organiser will announce the following winners:

 - Female 1st, 2nd and 3rd places (according to completion time)